Information for Affiliates

 - Research design (theory of change, measurement, etc.)

 - Questionnaire design

-- Quality control in the field, for paper and electronic surveys
+- Quality control in the field, for digital and paper surveys

 - Field team management